Series / The Scarlet Pimpernel

 - In the same episode, Percy hires a young unknown painter, Joseph Turner, to paint a landscape of his house and the surrounding gardens.
 Percy's friends are skeptical by the finished product, but Percy himself loves it and assures Turner that he's going to go places.
 This is Truth in Television; landscapes were relatively uncommon and it was in a large part Turner's work which elevated their status.

-- Kick the Dog: Chauvelin shoots the ALREADY badly injured Dewhurst to finish him off.
-It's not a Mercy Kill because of the likely fatal wound that he already has, it seems to be out of nothing but pure spite and anger that he wasn't able to catch Percy
+- Kick the Dog: Chauvelin shoots the already badly injured Tony Dewhurst to finish him off.
+It's not a Mercy Kill because of the likely fatal wound that he already has, it seems to be out of nothing but pure spite and anger that he wasn't able to catch Percy.

 - Kill the Cutie:

 - Killing off the cute and endearing Tony Dewhurst in the very first episode?
 That's just cruel.